-NiceUp New Zealand is a community-based, collaboration-focused organisation that was formed in April 2005 and is run in partnership with Newtown Sound.
+NiceUp is a community-based, collaboration-focused organisation formed in April 2005.

-We promote reggae and bass music and culture in Aotearoa, New Zealand, and also focus on connecting the community world-wide.
+We promote reggae and bass music and culture in Aotearoa, New Zealand and world-wide.

-NiceUp is run by a strong team of reggae lovers throughout New Zealand and the world.
-If you would like to be a part of our team please contact us, we would love to hear from you!
+NiceUp is run by a strong team of reggae lovers around the world.
+If you would like to be a part of our crew, we would love to hear from you!

 NiceUp TV: www.youtube.com/user/NiceUpTV

-Newtown Sound operator, DJ Art, is a long-time contributor to Aotearoa’s, ever-growing reggae music scene.
-He is an accomplished radio show presenter, beat-maker, producer, skilled sound-man, and a multi-instrumentalist.
-Combining his DJ skills with turntablism, Art has a love for tuff 80s digital, rub a dub, heavy roots, and the best in dancehall influenced hip-hop.
-He also showcases the finest New Zealand vocal talent and productions.
+Art originates from Newtown, Wellington, where he played an active part in the bass music scene.
+A long-time innovator, he co-founded NiceUp, runs Newtown Sound and is an accomplished radio presenter, producer and multi-instrumentalist.
+Combining his DJ skills with turntablism, Art has a love for tough 80s digital, rub a dub, heavy roots, and the best in dancehall influenced hip-hop.
+Currently based in France, he continues with music production projects and artistic collaborations.

 The Groove Thief